Sonoran-Software/SonoranCADLuaIntegration/README.md

 # SonoranCAD FiveM Integration
+**NOW INCLUDES HOSTED LIVE MAP INTEGRATION!**

 This Integration functions to send player data from FiveM to the SonoranCAD API.
+Recent updates have added example commands, the ability to recieve data from SonoranCAD, live map integration, and ESX framework integration.

 ## How to install

 1. Download the [ZIP file](https://github.com/SonoranBrian/SonoranCADLuaIntegration/archive/master.zip).
 And extract the contents into `resources/sonorancad/`.

-2. Add the following to your server.cfg file.
+2. Add the following to your **server.cfg** file.

 ```
+set SonoranListenPort 3232
 set socket_port 30121
 set livemap_debug "warn" # "[all]" 'trace', 'debug', 'info', 'warn', 'error', 'fatal', 'off'
 set blip_file "server/blips.json"